 If you want to sleep as close as possible to Mount Barney, there are camping spots at the base of the mountain (Conan Creek), about three kilometres away from the carpark (by foot only!).
 You can also camp near the summit and do an overnight hike.
 But that’s only if you’re brave enough to carry a heavy backpack up there!

-Although I love camping and most of the time go for this option, we chose to stay in a cozy cottage this time.
+We chose to stay in a cosy cottage this time.
 The Hill Station at Barney Creek Vineyard Cottage* was a fantastic experience.
 We loved the atmosphere they created there and the remoteness we had.
 The views of the mountains are splendid.
 And the luxury of relaxing in the spa and then next to the fireplace with a nice dinner was just perfect after a day full of efforts.

 Things to do around Mount Barney